SixdegreeLab/MasteringChainAnalytics/en/ch17/ch17-mev-analysis-uniswap.md

 order by 1, 2
 ```

-Generate two Area Chart charts for the above query results, comparing the transaction count and transaction amount proportions of MEV Bots and regular Traders, and we can get the following results:
+Generate two Area Chart charts for the above query results, comparing the transaction count and transaction amount proportions of MEV Bots and regular Traders.
+We then get the following results:

 ![uniswap_bot.png](img/uniswap_bot.png)

 For specific content, you can refer to the query: [https://dune.com/queries/1883887](https://dune.com/queries/1883887)

 We can also count the transaction number, transaction amount, etc., for bot and regular user trades by trading pair.
-Just need to categorize and count with the `token_pair` in the Spellbook, no more examples will be given here.
+We just need to categorize and count with the `token_pair` in the Spellbook, so no more examples will be given here.

 ## Summary

-The above introduced the principle and classification of Ethereum MEV, and two methods on how to use Dune to do MEV queries using Uniswap as an example.
-[AndrewHong](https://twitter.com/andrewhong5297) also has a lecture on MEV in the [12-day course of Dune](https://www.youtube.com/watch?v=SMnzCw-NeFE), people who are interested can check out the explanation by the principal of Duniversity, where it is mentioned that Dune's label table is derived from Etherscan, and its [coverage](https://dune.com/queries/1764004) may not necessarily be sufficient, so the two methods introduced in this article, the final query results may slightly differ.
-MEV is a complex topic, here we just aim to provoke thought, more methods need to be explored.
+The above introduced the principle and classification of Ethereum MEV, as well as the two methods on how to use Dune to do MEV queries, using Uniswap as an example.
+[AndrewHong](https://twitter.com/andrewhong5297) also has a lecture on MEV in the [12-day course of Dune](https://www.youtube.com/watch?v=SMnzCw-NeFE).
+People who are interested can check out the explanation by the principal of Duniversity, where it is mentioned that Dune's label table is derived from Etherscan and its [coverage](https://dune.com/queries/1764004) may not necessarily be sufficient.
+Therefore, using the two methods introduced in this article, the final query results may slightly differ.
+MEV is a complex topic, so here we just aim to provoke thought, as more methods need to be explored.

 ## References
 1. Understanding the Full Picture of MEV https://huobi-ventures.medium.com/understanding-the-full-picture-of-mev-4151160b7583